Great Siege of Malta: Armies

 First edition of Balbi's account of the siege of Malta, printed in Alcalá de Henares in 1567.

 The Knight Hipolito Sans, in a lesser-known account, also lists about 48,000 invaders, although it is not clear how independent his work is from Balbi's.
 Other contemporary authors give much lower figures.
-In a letter written to Philip II only four days after the siege began, de Valette himself says that "the number of soldiers that will make land is between 15,000 and 16,000, including seven thousand arquebusiers or more, that is four thousand janissaries and three thousand sipahis."
+In a letter written to Philip II only four days after the siege began, de Valette himself says that "the number of soldiers that will make land is between 15,000 and 16,000, including seven thousand arquebusier or more, that is four thousand janissaries and three thousand sipahis."
 On the other hand, in a letter to the Prior of Germany a month after the siege, de Valette writes, "This fleet consisted of two hundred and fifty ships, triremes, biremes and other vessels; the nearest estimate we could make of the enemy's force was 40,000 fighting men."

 Indeed, a letter written during the siege by the liaison with Sicily, Captain Vincenzo Anastagi, states the enemy force was only 22,000 and several other letters of the time give similar numbers.
 However, Bosio arrives at a total of about 30,000, which is consistent with Balbi's "named troops."
 Richard Knolles' history gives essentially the same figure.